MadisonCostanza/MadisonCostanza/README.md

 • 📊 I am a data analyst and economics nerd

-• 🌱 I am currently building a portfolio of projects that interest me
+• 🌱 I am currently building a project portfolio

 • 🧠 I am interested in risk analytics, AI, and machine learning